fugerit-org/fj-lib/fj-core/src/docs/SafeFunction.md

 	}
 ```

-The default behavior is that any thrown Exception will be wrapped by a ConfigRuntimeException.
+The default behavior when an exception is thrown :
+- Wraps checked Exception around a *ConfigRuntimeException*
+- *RuntimeException* are just re-thrown

 It is possible to provide custom exception handlers.

 Read the [SafeFunction javadoc](https://javadoc.io/doc/org.fugerit.java/fj-core/latest/org/fugerit/java/core/function/SafeFunction.html) too.